Manuel Iturra

-Manuel Rolando Iturra Urrutia ([ma'nwel i'tura]; born 23 June 1984) is a Chilean former professional footballer who played as a defensive midfielder, currently a youth manager at Universidad de Chile.
+Manuel Rolando Iturra Urrutia ([ma'nwel i'tura]; born 23 June 1984) is a Chilean former professional footballer who played as a defensive midfielder.
+He currently is an assistant coach at Universidad de Chile.

 Club career

 U. Chile and Leiria

 Born in Temuco, Iturra made his Primera División debut with Club Universidad de Chile in 2003, aged 19.
 He proceeded to be a first-team regular from his second season onwards, helping La U to the 2004 and 2009 Apertura tournaments.

 In January 2011, Iturra was loaned to U.D.
 Leiria in Portugal, first appearing in the Primeira Liga on 12 February when he played the full 90 minutes in a 1–0 away win against C.D.
 Nacional.
 He started in all but one of the league matches he featured in for the club, as it eventually finished in tenth position.

 Spain

 For 2011–12, Iturra joined Real Murcia of the Spanish Segunda División.
 After featuring heavily during the campaign he returned to Universidad, where he had his contract terminated.

 On 28 August 2012, free agent Iturra became the first summer signing of Málaga CF, as a direct replacement for Enzo Maresca who had moved to U.C.
 Sampdoria a few days before.
 He made his official debut on 18 September in the club's first-ever UEFA Champions League group stage match, coming on as a half-time substitute for Francisco Portillo in a 3–0 home victory over FC Zenit Saint Petersburg.

 Iturra scored his first goal for Málaga on 16 January 2013, profiting from a defensive scramble to put the visitors ahead at the Camp Nou against FC Barcelona, in an eventual 2–2 draw in the Copa del Rey (6–4 aggregate loss).
 He finished his first season at La Rosaleda Stadium with 39 appearances in all competitions, helping to a sixth-place finish in the league.

 From 2013 to 2015, Iturra represented Granada CF also in La Liga after signing a three-year contract.
 He made his competitive debut for his new team on 18 August, featuring 90 minutes in a 2–1 win at CA Osasuna.